ANS Help Opus to Energise Infrastructure

 Opus Energy, a supplier of electricity and gas, operates solely in the B2B market and is the largest independent supplier within this market.
 It has been exceeding forecasted growth meaning that the current infrastructure no longer provided the scalability needed for the 700 staff members across its four offices.

-Paul Sweeney, CEO of ANS Group said, “Opus Energy has been growing at a record rate and the only challenge was having the technology to keep up.
+Paul Shannon, CEO of ANS Group said, “Opus Energy has been growing at a record rate and the only challenge was having the technology to keep up.
 Opus Energy differentiates itself from the big six energy suppliers with an agile approach.
 This investment provides Opus Energy with the ability to be reactive to changes in the market and products it offers in such a fast moving environment.”

 The infrastructure project is the first step in Opus Energy’s digital strategy that it is rolling out over the next few years.